emiliom/learning-resources/docs/numpy.md

 # Intro to Numpy

-This lesson provides an introduction to numpy.
+This lesson provides an introduction to numpy and matplotlib.

-* list learning objectives
+## Learning Objectives

+* Understand Numpy for scientific computing
+* Understand how to create high-quality visualizations using Matplotlib

 ## Reading Assignment (optional) (15 minutes)